01 of 31

-This is from Marazzi's Pietra del Sole series of glazed porcelain tiles.Continue to 8 of 30 below.
+- This is from Marazzi's Pietra del Sole series of glazed porcelain tiles.

-Here from California-based distributor Eleganza is a bold red field pattern from its Laguna series, stacked three courses high.
-These courses are then topped by a showy border called listello, and that again is topped by rectangular beige 8" x 12" tiles, both from the Laguna series.Continue to 9 of 30 below.
+It doesn't take much to make your bathroom fancy and showy.
+Here, from California-based distributor Eleganza is a bold red field pattern from its Laguna series, stacked three courses high.
+These courses are then topped by a showy border called a listello, and which is then topped by rectangular beige 8 x 12-inch tiles—both are also from the Laguna series.Continue to 10 of 31 below.

 One of the greatest and oldest ideas around is to "break out of the box."
 Who said bathroom tile has to be square?